ajosedev/knowledge/notes/20231215081938-css-variables-flow.md

 }
 ```

 This is especially relevant for [[20211029153348-semantic-design-tokens]], where tokens often read from one another.
-If you have a semantic token that changes its value in a 'mode', any other token that references the changing semantic token will suffer this problem.
+If you have a semantic token that changes its value in a 'mode' (or theme), any other token that references the changing semantic token will suffer this problem.
+I've sometimes referred to this as the 'derived tokens' problem.
 For example:

 ```css
 .swan {